 "Nada, senor."

 Back in 1972 on a hitchhiking tour of the USA with a college friend, Peter Gorr, we met Diego Santos, a hispanic fakir in Haight-Ashbury, who claimed to understand eternity.
-Peter and I were majoring in mathematics.
+Peter and I were both majoring in mathematics.
 I understood the power of zero better than eternity.
-He had reefer and offered us a place to crash, which was gratefully accepted since we only had a couple of hundred hundred dollars and still had to hitch up the coast before heading back from Seattle to Boston on I90.
+Diego had reefer and offered us a place to crash, which was gratefully accepted since we only had a couple of hundred hundred dollars and still had to hitch up the coast before heading back from Seattle to Boston on I-90.
 That night after several hours of ranting Diego claimed to never sleep.
 Never.
-Two minutes Peter and I were grateful for the silence and we left before the dawn headed up the coast.
-I never read The Teachings of Don Juan.
-So much for Shamanism.
-I don't interrupt the vixen's reading.
-I know nothing of life.
-I am only a waiter for the lunch shift in an executive dining room.
+Two minutes later he nodded out.
+Peter and I were grateful for the silence and we left before the dawn to head up the coast.

-I'm reading KEEP THE RIVER ON YOUR RIGHT by Tobias Schneebaum.
+Presently I'm reading KEEP THE RIVER ON YOUR RIGHT by Tobias Schneebaum.
 A tale of cannibalism in the junlge of South America.
 The train stops at Christopher Street.
-We both get off.
+The vixen and I get off.
 I follow her at a distance.
 She stops and turns around.
 I stop and she writes something on a piece of paper.
 I follow her out of the station down 7th Avenue in the opposite direction from my room at the Wesst 11th Street SRO.
 Her leather jeans.
 Tight.
 I imagine her naked.
-Then tragedy Her boyfriend meets her.
+Then tragedy.
+Her boyfriend meets her.
 She looks at me, as I go by and turns to pass her the piece of paper.
 Her parting glance says at another date.
 Farther down the block I opened the paper.
 A number.
 A name.
 Sharon.

 Later

-Mars the red planet is 30,000,000 miles from Earth, If one was to comunicate with someone there the radio signal traveling at 186,000 miles per second takes several minutes to reach them.
-No instant gratification even on Easrth.
+Mars the red planet is 30,000,000 miles from Earth, If one was to comunicate with someone there a radio signal traveling at 186,000 miles per second takes several minutes to reach Mars.
+No immediate gratification even on Earth.
 If I call Sharon on the phone, there will be a delay of almost no time, but still a delay as the call goes through the wires to the telephone excgange and back.
 Time travel to the past is impossible, but when she answers the phone it will be the future.

 Only two words.